 What Are Carbon Steel Skillets Best For?

 Well-seasoned carbon steel skillets make great all-purpose pans.
 They're good for everything from frying eggs and making omelets to searing steaks and making stir fries.
-And they just keep getting more nonstick over time, so they keep getting better nonstick performance.
+And they keep getting more nonstick over time, so they keep giving better nonstick performance.

 If you don't mind re-seasoning the pan, you can use a carbon steel skillet for anything.
 However, because seasoning deteriorates from acids and liquids, you may want to avoid using a carbon steel skillet for acidic foods or foods with a lot of liquid.

 One caveat: as we said above, the gauge (thickness) of the pan affects what it's best for.
-If you want a pan that will be great for searing steaks, go with a thicker one.
-If you want a pan that will be easy to handle and best for quick dishes like eggs and stir fries, go with a thinner pan.
+If you want a pan that will be great for searing steaks, go with a thicker one (like Matfer-Bourgeat).
+If you want a pan that will be easy to handle and best for quick dishes like eggs and stir fries, go with a thinner pan (like Vollrath).

 You can use a thinner pan for high-heat searing and vice-versa, but you will get better results if you choose the pan for a primary use.

 A medium-thick pan (2mm) might be a great choice too, especially if your main concern is versatility.
-It won't sear a steak quite as well as a thicker pan, but it will almost certainly produce satisfactory results.
+It won't sear a steak quite as well as a thicker pan, but it will produce great results nevertheless.

 Are Carbon Steel Pans Safe?

 Yes: carbon steel pans are some of the safest you can cook with.
 They are 100% carbon steel, which may leach iron, but this is completely safe unless you have a rare condition where your body produces too much iron.